 To cater for an increasing number of pupils within the School’s catchment area, Indooroopilly State School had to install a number of temporary hire classrooms on their oval, limiting the available play space.

-The Department of Education (DoE) engaged Altus Group as Project and Cost Manager to deliver an additional six classroom building to address their future space needs.
+The Department of Education (DoE) engaged Altus Group as Project and Cost Manager to deliver an additional six classroom buildings to address their future space needs.
 Early in the planning process, it became evident that this was insufficient to meet the School’s short and longer-term requirements and the project brief was amended to significantly increase the size of the building.
 The project also included a staged master plan to inform future development.

 The revised project brief was to provide the following facilities:

 - 12 classrooms, with four additional spaces for future classrooms